-The bidder , proposed subcontractor , hereby certifies that it has , has not , participated in a previous contract or subcontract subject to the equal opportunity clause, as required by Executive Orders 10925, 11114, or 11246, and that it has , has not , filed with the Joint Reporting committee, the Director of the Office of Federal Contract Compliance, a Federal Government contracting or administering agency or the former President's Committee on Equal Employment Opportunity, all reports due under the applicable filing requirements.
+The bidder , proposed subcontractor , hereby certifies that it has, has not, participated in a previous contract or subcontract su bject to the equal opportunity clause, as required by Executive Orders s 10925, 11114, or 11246, and that i t has, has not, filed with the Joint Reporting comm ittee, the Director of the Office of Federal Contract Compliance, a Federal Government contracting or ad ministering agency or the former Pres sident's Committee on Equal Employment Opportunity, all reports due un der the applicable filing requirements.
+(Company) By: By.
+(Title) Date: Notes The above Employment Our activity Devolations of the Countries Employment Opportunity Regulations of the Secretary / / tted by bidders and proposed subcontractors only in subject to the equal opportunity clause.
+Contracts and 1 11 ity clause are set forth in 41 CFR 60-1.5 (Generally only contracts or subco ontracts of \$10,000 or under are exemp i.)
+G 1 G 1 1 E 100 (EEO 1) ; .1 1

-(Company) By:

-(Title)

-Date:

-Note: The above certification is required by the Equal Employment Opportunity Regulations of the Secretary of Labor (41 CFR 60-1.7b (1),) and must be submitted by bidders and proposed subcontractors only in connection with contracts and subcontracts which are subject to the equal opportunity clause.
-Contracts and subcontracts which are exempt from the equal opportunity clause are set forth in 41 CFR 60-1.5 (Generally only contracts or subcontracts of \$10,000 or under are exempt.)